SaifOmran/Obsidian/Python/Python.md

 	print("you are below 18 years old")
 ```

-- In the previous example if the user type the age 120 for example the printed statement will be "you are signed up" even that the second condition is true, but the first condition is true also, so the arrangement is very important to get the right answer as it is only one condition that is executed and if no condition is executed the *else* statement will be executed
+- In the previous example if the user types the age 120 for example the printed statement will be "you are signed up" even that the second condition is true, but the first condition is true also, so the arrangement is very important to get the right answer as it is only one condition that is executed and if no condition is executed the *else* statement will be executed

->When you have a condition and you want to check it we use == comparison operator
+>When you have a condition, and you want to check it, we use == comparison operator

 ```python
 #simple program to print if the number is even or odd